j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 > **Author** : `Jacob Korn`

 ![index](./images/bcactf/gring/index.png)

-* As per the description and hint it's a sql injection challenge in sqlite.
-But the problem is it spilts the input by whitespaces.
-So we have to bypass this somehow.
+* This is a SQL injection challenge in SQLite.
+The input is split by whitespaces, so we need to bypass this restriction.

-* /**/ will not work for this challenge as the searching parameter directly goes into the route and it will respond with a 404 error.
+* Note that using comments (/**/) will not work for this challenge, as the search parameter is directly included in the route, resulting in a 404 error.

-* But we can easily bypass this with tabspace (%09) `\t` or new line character (%0A) `\n` url encoded
+* Instead, we can bypass this restriction by using tab space (%09) `\t` or newline character (%0A) `\n` URL encoded.

-So to list the tables we can use the payload as
+* To list the tables, we can use the payload as follows:

 ```sql
 random'UNION%0ASELECT%0Aname%0AFROM%0Asqlite_master%0AWHERE%0Atype='table'--
 ```